AdobeDocs/experience-manager-65.en/help/assets/aem-assets-adobe-stock.md

 1. Open the [!DNL Experience Manager] User Admin Console.
 The default URL is `http://localhost:4502/userdamin`.

-1. In the left panel, search for the user by using the `user_id` or `name`.
+1. In the left panel, search for the user by entering the `user_id` or `name`.
 Double-click to open the user properties.

 1. Navigate to the **[!UICONTROL Permissions]** tab and allow `read` permissions for the [!DNL Adobe Stock] cloud configuration: `/conf/global/settings/stock`.